 - Their racial is a PvP trinket, meaning that you don’t need to actually buy one for that escape.
 This allows using two DPS trinkets instead.

-- Humans also get some expertise with Axe and Sword, useful if those are the best weapons available.
+- Humans also get 1% expertise with Axe and Sword, which is nice Vs those dodgy types.

 - An escape is always nice and their small size really is an advantage due to being a it harder to see and a bit harder to click on (if you’re fighting poeple who click targets. )